-2. Branding and the Tokyo Olympics 2020 Brand Protection Guidelines

-The particulars of the Japanese host city contract are fairly standard, vesting Japan with broadly the same rights and responsibilities as previous hosts, with incremental development of the contract through iterations of the Olympic games.
-As part of the host city contract, Japan has to satisfy the IOC that adequate safeguards are in place to protect the marketing interests of the official sponsors, who are required to pay the IOC large sums of money for the right to display Olympic indicia and to be associated with the event, and to have their trade marks displayed at the Olympic venue.
-38 Consequently, the JOC's Brand Protection Guidelines should reassure stakeholders and clarify the legal position with relation to the use of marks, branding and advertisement in the context of the Tokyo 2020 Olympic Games.
-39

-By way of background, past Olympiad host countries (such as the UK, host of the London 2012 Olympiad 40) have enacted legislation that includes protection of Olympic brand, but enacting legislation is not a fundamental IOC requirement, as long as there is adequate protection for the official sponsors' IP rights.
-The purpose of the Tokyo 2020 Olympic Brand Protection Guidelines41 (the Guidance) is to protect Olympic sponsors and, by extension, the IOC's financial interests, by deterring ambush marketing42 and IP infringement.
-The Guidance sets out are three prominent ways in which contravention may occur: (1) infringement of sponsor trade marks; (2) infringement of the trade marks; or (3) indicia of the IOC and introduction of non-sponsor marks to the Olympic venue.
-43 Ambush marketing may occur in other ways as well but, unlike the infringement of the Olympic brand or the marks of the official sponsors, a marketing ambush is often a purely contractual matter, with no element of trade mark infringement.
-44 Unlike the UK in anticipation of the 2012 London Games, Japan chose not to enact special legislation specifically to prepare the trade mark regime for the Olympics.
-It was determined that the existing IP legal framework sufficiently
+40 Katelynn Hill, 'Ambush Marketing: Is It Deceitful or a Probable Strategic Tactic in the Olympic Games Comments' [2016] 27 Marquette Sports Law Review 197 2.
+Branding and the Tokyo Olympics 2020 Brand Protection Guidelines The IOC negotiates a contract with the host country, in this Japan, as a matter of course.
+The particulars of the Japanese host city contract are fairly standard, affording Japan with broadly the same rights and responsibilities as previous hosts, with incremental development of the contract through iterations of the Olympic games.
+As part of the host city contract, Japan has to satisfy the IOC that adequate safeguards are in place to protect the marketing interests of the official sponsors, who are required to pay the IOC large sums of money for the right to display Olympic indicia and to be associated with the event, and to have their trade marks displayed at the Olympic venue.41 Consequently, the JOC's Brand Protection Guidelines should reassure stakeholders and clarify the legal position with relation to the use of marks, branding and advertisement in the context of the Tokyo 2020 Olympic Games.42 By way of background, past Olympiad host countries (such as the UK, host of the London 2012 Olympiad43) have enacted legislation that includes protection of Olympic brand, but enacting legislation is not a fundamental IOC requirement as long as there is adequate protection for the official sponsors' IP rights.
+The purpose of the Tokyo 2020 Olympic Brand Protection Guidelines44 (the Guidance) is to protect Olympic sponsors and, by extension, the IOC's financial interests, by deterring ambush marketing45 and IP infringement.
+The Guidance sets out are three prominent ways in which contravention may occur: (1) infringement of sponsor trade marks; (2) infringement of the trade marks; or (3) indicia of the IOC and introduction of 41 Benoit Séguin and Norman J O'Reilly, 'The Olympic brand, ambush marketing and clutter' [2008] 4 International Journal of Sport Management and Marketing 62 42 Brand Protection Guidelines (1st edn, Version 4.3, JOC 2019) at https://tokyo2020.org/en/copyright/data/brand-protection-EN.pdf accessed 2 April 2019.